Iceglitter632/EIIE_deltahedge/README.md

+##
+This is a modify done to the paper A Deep Reinforcement Learning Framework for the Financial Portfolio Management Problem ([arXiv:1706.10059](https://arxiv.org/abs/1706.10059)).
+The changes made to this paper is: originally the paper was aimed to manage a portfolio with cryptocurrency, aimed to have asset gain; but this project is aimed to mitigate risk by using delta hedging and the BSM model of options and futures.

 This is the original implementation of our paper, A Deep Reinforcement Learning Framework for the Financial Portfolio Management Problem ([arXiv:1706.10059](https://arxiv.org/abs/1706.10059)), together with a toolkit of portfolio management research.

 * The deep reinforcement learning framework is the core part of the library.